-- Have you put your driving license on? - Links to your personal website or appropriate Social Media accounts - Voluntary work this is just as important as paid work on your CV - References you can write 'References Available on Request' this saves you asking them before every job application - Languages do you speak more than one? - Gaps in employment If you have been ill or had caring responsibilities, for example, these should be mentioned and can often highlight some of your skills.
-If you have been in prison what to put will depend on your experience, so seek advice.
+- □ Have you put your driving licence on? - □ Links to your personal website or appropriate Social Media accounts - □ Voluntary work this is just as important as paid work on your CV - References you can write 'References Available on Request' this saves you asking them before every job application - □ Languages do you speak more than one? - □ Gaps in employment If you have been ill or had caring responsibilities, for example, these should be mentioned and can often highlight some of your skills.